Trevor Griffiths: 1980s

 Griffiths' reputation at the time was such that Warren Beatty asked him to write a screenplay for a project about the US revolutionary John Reed, which eventually became the Oscar-winning film Reds (1981), but Griffiths departed from the project before the script was completed and estimated that he had written only 45% of the script for the finished film.

 Griffiths continued to work in the theatre, gaining success with the touring production of Oi for England (ITV, 17 April 1982).
 His television play, Country (BBC, 20 October 1981), set just before the Labour victory at the 1945 general election is "a not wholly unsympathetic study of a Tory family".
-He wrote the television serial, The Last Place on Earth (ITV, 1985), and the screenplay for Fatherland (1986) for director Ken Loach.
-He created a screen adaptation in 1981 for D.H.
-Lawrence's novel Sons and Lovers and in 1990, Piano, a stage version of a 1977 film itself based on Anton Chekov's play, Platonov.
+He wrote the television serial The Last Place on Earth (ITV, 1985), and the screenplay for Fatherland (1986) for director Ken Loach.
+He created a screen adaptation in 1981 for D. H. Lawrence's novel Sons and Lovers and in 1990, Piano, a stage version of a 1977 film itself based on Anton Chekhov's play Platonov.

 1990s–2000s

 Griffiths's Food for Ravens (BBC, 15 November 1997), was commissioned to mark the 100th anniversary of Aneurin Bevan's birth, but at one point the BBC decided not to network the play, and instead restrict it to Wales.
 Only a newspaper campaign led by Griffiths and the leading actor Brian Cox caused the BBC to relent, and it was finally shown in a late-night slot on BBC2.

-In November 2008 Griffiths participated in a discussion on "The Writer and Revolution" with the World Socialist Web Site's arts editor David Walsh at the University of Manchester.
+In November 2008, Griffiths participated in a discussion on "The Writer and Revolution" with the World Socialist Web Site's arts editor David Walsh at the University of Manchester.
 In 2009 he completed his last play, A New World: A Life of Thomas Paine.

-Griffiths participated in the Bush Theatre's 2011 project Sixty-Six Books, for which he wrote a piece based on the book of Habakkuk from the King James Bible.
+Griffiths participated in the Bush Theatre's 2011 project Sixty-Six Books, for which he wrote a piece based on the Book of Habakkuk from the King James Bible.

 Personal life and death

 In 1960, Griffiths married Janice Stansfield; the couple had three children and were married until her death in an aviation accident in Cuba in 1977.
-Griffiths married Gill Cliff in 1992.
+He married Gill Cliff in 1992.
 He lived in Boston Spa.

-Griffiths died from heart failure at his home on 29 March 2024, six days before his 89th birthday.
+Griffiths died from congestive heart failure at his home on 29 March 2024, six days before his 89th birthday.